eighteeneightythree/docs-1.0/content/Acute management of hypoglycaemia.md

 tags:
   - medicine
 created: 2025-11-10
-modified: 2025-11-10
+modified: 2025-11-11
 ---
 Blood glucose below 4.0mmol/L is generally considered hypoglycaemia.
 In a non-diabetic patient, symptoms are often not present until closer to 2.5mmol/L. In somebody unwell (or in diabetics or the frail), treatment is reasonable for levels that are truly at or below 4.0mmol/L; those with normal physiology can tolerate mild hypoglycaemia (provided the aetiology is benign and the situation is not going to get worse).

 # Symptoms

-Neuroglycopenia is generally the cause of a hypoglycaemic symptoms.
+Neuroglycopenia is generally the cause of the hypoglycaemic symptoms.
 In order of severity:
 - Coma
 - Seizure
 - Weakness